-- Through careful planning, the City of Dunwoody seeks to ensure that population growth will not exceed infrastructure investment. - The City will promote ways to achieve a greater level of owner-occupied housing. - The City will regularly communicate with the local school board on decisions concerning new housing - New housing infill into existing neighborhoods will be compatible with surrounding properties.
+- Through careful planning, the City of Dunwoody seeks to ensure that population growth will not exceed infrastructure investment. - The City will promote ways to achieve a greater level of owneroccupied housing.

-- Preserve the character of existing residential neighborhoods. - Protect properties located on borders of Suburban Residential Neighborhoods Character Area with compatible height, building placement, densities, massing and scale, buffers, tree protection and other associated site development and building regulations. - Land use decisions will concurrently consider implications for transportation and open space. - Promote small scale, conscientious redevelopment of our neighborhood commercial nodes designed to enhance the quality of life of our residential neighborhoods.
+- The City will regularly communicate with the local school board on decisions concerning new housing, and it is recommended that residential developers meet with local school board officials to discuss and mitigate any potential adverse impacts on local schools. - New housing infill into existing neighborhoods will be compatible with surrounding properties. - Preserve the character of existing residential neighborhoods. - Protect properties located on borders of Suburban Residential Neighborhoods Character Area with compatible height, building placement, densities, massing and scale, buffers, tree protection and other associated site development and building regulations.

+- Land use decisions will concurrently consider implications for transportation and open space. - Promote small scale, conscientious redevelopment of our neighborhood commercial nodes designed to enhance the quality of life of our residential neighborhoods.